 The early medical abortion service is available only to New Zealand resident women living in the District Health Board catchment.
 The service is free for these women.

 The surgical service is free for eligible patients.
-The charge for those ineligible for publicly-funded services is approximately $1300.

 Second trimester - general grounds

 Second trimester pregnancy terminations are performed in Auckland.
 This service is provided by three private gynaecologists in Auckland (see Auckland DHB second trimester service).